Frequently Asked Questions

 - Site Explorer access – held by members of staff authorised by the systems administration team.
 Depending on the School, certain members of staff such as Head of Academic Services, Student Engagement Officers, Attendance Officers may request access.

 - Tutor access – held by anyone listed on the Student Records System (SITS) as a personal tutor, module leader or module teacher.
+This access is automatic.

 For further information around access please speak to the Head of Academic Services in your school.